BarathiGanesh-HB/cen-talks/index.md

 ## Upcoming Talks
 1. Dr. Soman K.P gives an invited talk on **Deep Learning** in Mepco Schlenk Engineering College, Sivakasi (08/01/2018).
 Detailed tutorials and hands on sessions will be covered by Mr. Barathi Ganesh HB and Mr. Sachin Kumar S

 2. Mrs. Sowmya gives an invited talk on **Deep Learning for Bio-medical Application** in Mepco Schlenk Engineering College, Sivakasi (09/01/2018).
-Detailed tutorials and hands on sessions will be covered by Mr. Sachin Kumar S
+Detailed tutorials and hands on sessions will be covered by Mr. Vinayakumar R

 3. Dr. Soman K.P gives an invited talk on **Linear Algebra** in TKM College of Engineering, Kollam (09/01/2018).
 Detailed tutorials and hands on sessions will be covered by Mr. Sachin Kumar S and Ms. Neethu Mohan.